Statewide recognition program to spotlight leading commercial projects, deals

 Virginia is particularly well positioned to benefit from those trends.
 The commonwealth hosts one of the world’s largest concentrations of data centers in Northern Virginia, while a growing pipeline of advanced manufacturing, health care and education projects continues to generate construction activity statewide.

-Through the Top Projects awards, Virginia Business will recognize the projects — and the teams behind them — that are helping shape Virginia’s built environment and drive economic growth across the commonwealth.
+Through the Top Projects & Real Estate Deals program, Virginia Business will recognize the projects, deals and teams helping shape Virginia’s built environment and drive economic growth.

-Apply now at virginiabusiness.com/top-projects to ensure your project is recognized.
+Apply now at virginiabusiness.com/event/top-projects to ensure your project or deal is recognized.